-Waking up to the symphony of frogs, birds and horses as the sun rose I quickly got out of the hammock, popped to the toilet, got my ear plugs, and went back to sleep.
+Waking up to the symphony of frogs, birds and horses as the sun rose I quickly got out of the hammock, popped to the toilet, got my earplugs, and went back to sleep.
 Aah.
 After a few rough nights, a relaxing morning is what I needed.
-Catching up on some YouTube and the latest episodes of dragon ball super, I had what must have been my chillest morning since Tekapo.
+Catching up on some YouTube and the latest episodes of dragon ball super, I had what must have been my most chill morning since Tekapo.
 Sad to leave and seriously considering staying another night I left at around 12.
 My latest start so far.

-Today's ride was very relaxing but at under 50km it was also one of my shortest.
-I was taken along the Clutha river with some interesting historic information about New Zealand, like how the now extinct native Eagles could hunt the, also extinct, Moa - a 2m tall flightless bird!
+Today's ride was very relaxing but at under 50km, it was also one of my shortest.
+I was taken along the Clutha River with some interesting historical information about New Zealand, like how the now extinct native Eagles could hunt the, also extinct, Moa - a 2m tall flightless bird!

 Day 14 - Beaumont to Balcutha

 Not wasting any time getting out of camp, knowing I had a long day ahead of me, I packed up and left at around 8:30 am.